henux/ubuntuman/README.txt

 supybot.plugins.UbuntuMan.release

     The default release to fetch the manual pages for.
-This should be one of the following: dapper, feisty, gutsy, hardy, intrepid.
+This should be one of the following: dapper, gutsy, hardy, intrepid, jaunty.
     Default value: intrepid

 supybot.plugins.UbuntuMan.sections

     Space separated list of enabled sections.
 Note this variable has a different syntax than in the version 1.0.
-    Default value: 1 6 8
+    Default value: 1 5 8

 supybot.plugins.UbuntuMan.language

     The default language used to fetch the manual pages for.
-This should be one of the following: en, es, ge, fi.
+This should be one of the following: en, es, de, fi.
     Default value: en